zapin-live/ring-me/README.md

-# RingMe
+# Ring Me

-RingMe is a browser extension that plays a loud sound when you visit specific websites you have predefined.
+Ring Me is a browser extension that plays a loud sound when you visit specific websites you have predefined.